 The heating system does work as expected but again it is up against stiff competition.
 The smart heating market has taken off in a big way in the UK the past few years and we currently have Next, Tado, Heat Genius, Hive and many more systems.
 Many of these systems are arguably better than the LightwaveRF heating system by itself as the provide intelligent heating control rather than having to manually set it up.
 Also both Nest and Heat Genius should work with the Z Wave protocol depending on which controller you use.

-LightwaveRF should work out cheaper to implement that the other smart heating systems, Tado and Nest are both £200 to buy vs £100 basic installation of LightwaveRF.
+LightwaveRF should work out cheaper to implement than the other smart heating systems, Tado and Nest are both £200 to buy vs £100 basic installation of LightwaveRF.
 Heat Genius is the only system to integrate TRVs, and the basic price of that is a staggering £250 + £60 per TRV.

 My biggest issue with the LightwaveRF range of products is the complete lack of sensors which could then be used to provide triggers for your home automation.
-The particular example I have been looking at for myself is the Z Wave Motion and Multi Sensor by Fibaro, this offers motion detection by PIR, light level detection and temperature sensing all in one small slightly strange looking enclosure.
+The particular example I have been looking at for myself is the Z Wave Motion and Multi-Sensor by Fibaro, this offers motion detection by PIR, light level detection and temperature sensing all in one small slightly strange looking enclosure.
 I am quite security conscious, so while remotely controlling lights and sockets is great, I would love to be able to detect movement within the house.
 You can obviously then control lighting or other devices based on this movement.
 I haven’t actually used any Z-Wave or Fibaro products so I can’t say how good the system is, it is also prohibitively expensive for me at the moment.

-As LightwaveRF use a proprietary communications protocol then you will always be stuck with LightwaveRF, so if they don’t add sensors to their range then tough luck.
+As LightwaveRF uses a proprietary communications protocol then you will always be stuck with LightwaveRF, so if they don’t add sensors to their range then tough luck.
 They do have a magnetic trigger which can be used in conjunction with heating so it is possible they will add more sensors in the future.

-In conclusion it is hard for me to say if LightwaveRF is the best home automation solution, as I haven’t tested them all.
+In conclusion, it is hard for me to say if LightwaveRF is the best home automation solution, as I haven’t tested them all.
 It seems to fit in the centre between the easy to set up SmartThings system that costs a little more, and the vastly more complex Z-Wave system that costs a lot more.

 What LivewaveRF does, it does well.
 I love the plug sockets and lighting solution.
 Even the heating solution should fit most people’s needs.
 So if you think it fits your needs then I have no problems recommending it.